-It is available if you want the original gym.
+If you want to use the original gym.
 Env:

 '''

 train_envs = gym.make('CartPole-v0')

 test_envs = gym.make('CartPole-v0')

 '''

 Tianshou supports parallel sampling for all algorithms.
 It provides four types of vectorized environment wrapper: DummyVectorEnv, SubprocVectorEnv, ShmemVectorEnv, and RayVectorEnv.
 It can be used as follows: (more explanation can be found at Parallel Sampling)